decentxyz/airdrop-starter/README.md

-This is a [DecentSDK](https://docs.decent.xyz) + [RainbowKit](https://rainbowkit.com) + [wagmi](https://wagmi.sh) + [Next.js](https://nextjs.org/) project bootstrapped with [`create-rainbowkit`](https://github.com/rainbow-me/rainbowkit/tree/main/packages/create-rainbowkit).
+# airdrop starter kit

-The purpose of this repository is to get you up & running quickly with the Decent SDK (@decent.xyz/sdk).
-The primary functionality demonstrated in this repo is the ability to deploy Decent's 721A smart contract and fetch the address.
-The deployment function used here can be copied to launch each of the other contracts included in the SDK.
-This repository also demonstrates the Metadata Renderer module.
+The purpose of this repository is to get you up & running quickly with the Decent SDK (@decent.xyz/sdk) for Airdrops.

 ## Getting Started

-First, install dependencies using npm (note: ```yarn add``` has reported mixed results):
+First, install dependencies using npm (note: `yarn add` has reported mixed results):

 ```bash
 npm i